mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 image		= "chromeos/toshiba/toshiba_header_2.jpg"
 +++

 Let me share my story with you.
-This is a long one so I'll split it into 3 smallish chunks so you won't get bored (hopefully).
-This is a story about how I changed my MacBook Pro to a Chromebook.
-I never thought it would be ever possible, but it was.
+This is a long one so I'll split it into a few small chunks so you won't get bored (hopefully).
+This is a story about how I changed my MacBook Pro to a Chromebook. <!--more--> I never thought it would be ever possible, but it was.
 And it's relatively easy and convenient.
 You won't be able to use all your current applications on a Chromebook but there are pretty good alternatives and I'm 100% sure you'll like them too.

 The first part covers information about me and about my work, what kind of apps I use, how I use them and what kind of notebooks I was using before.